Blake Shelton & Gwen Stefani’s ‘The Voice’ PDA Backlash Continues

 “Blake and Gwen on The Voice is like an annoying couple that we all had in our class at school back then.
 Yes?,” Twitter user @ameelms tweeted out after Shelton and Stefani’s flirting continued on the March 6 show, while The Voice viewer @scottconstance0 wrote on the social media site, “The Voice season 12 [worst] season ever with Gwen & Blake ongoing affair.
 It’s about their love affair, not the contestants, wow!”

-“We get it Gwen & Blake are dating #thevoice” @rebeldemarjory added following the fourth instalment of The Voice’s blind auditions, and @FakeDanUggla sarcastically added of Blake and Gwen’s flirting, “DID YOU KNOW BLAKE SHELTON AND GWEN STEFANI ARE DATING?
+“We get it Gwen & Blake are dating #thevoice” @rebeldemarjory added following the fourth installment of The Voice’s blind auditions, and @FakeDanUggla sarcastically added of Blake and Gwen’s flirting, “DID YOU KNOW BLAKE SHELTON AND GWEN STEFANI ARE DATING?
 I CAN’T TELL BY WATCHING THE VOICE.”

-Other fans even noted during the March 6 episode of The Voice that Blake and Gwen, who returned this Season after sitting out Seasons 10 and 11, continued to show their affection during the episode by noting that on multiple occasions Shelton and Stefani only appeared to turn their chairs for the same acts.
+Other fans even noted during the March 6 episode of The Voice that Blake and Gwen, who returned this season after sitting out Seasons 10 and 11, continued to show their affection during the episode by noting that on multiple occasions Shelton and Stefani only appeared to turn their chairs for the same acts.

 “Why is Gwen even a judge on The Voice [when] she only turns around when Blake does?” @heleyblittle__ asked, accusing Stefani of copying Shelton on the show, while @kkrystalicious added that Blake appeared to be doing the same and only turned when Stefani did.